Is Mozilla VPN Worth It?

 |---|---|---|

-Free trial: No. Mozilla VPN lacks a free trial or free version.
+Free trial: No. Mozilla VPN does not offer a free trial or free version.

 Money-back guarantee: Yes.
-Mozilla VPN offers a 30-day money-back guarantee for first-time customers.
+You get a 30 day money back guarantee for first time customers.

-Mozilla VPN’s monthly subscription costs $4.99 for coverage on up to five devices when billed yearly.
+📌 Note: Mozilla VPN’s monthly subscription costs $4.99 for coverage on up to five devices when billed yearly.
+The monthly plan costs $9.99/month with no long-term contract.

 Is Mozilla VPN Worth the Price?